yuja/jj/docs/config.md

 ### Default colocation

-When creating a git-backed Jujutsu repository, you can disable "colocation" which places the `.git` directory next to the `.jj` directory.
+When creating a git-backed Jujutsu repository, you can disable colocation which places the `.git` directory next to the `.jj` directory.
 Colocation allows some amount of two-way interoperability, but it can perform worse in large repos.